drbean/curriculum/writing/study/slides.md

 Try to include as much detail as possible.
 Mention the textbook name, the words, or expressions, or other things you studied.

+## Implemented?
+Real or Just talk

+Did they actually study or are they just imagining they studied, eg If they studied what would happen.

+Dr Bean's judgment, not what they really did.
+So don't ask them.
+Look at what they wrote.

 # Exam Prep

 ## 5 minute teaching with study buddy